guardian/guardian-management/readme.md

 Note for the Old Skool
 ======================

-The old management libraries, that were web-framework specific, can be found in the [3.x](https://github.com/guardian/guardian-management/tree/3.x) branch of this project.
+The old web-framework specific management libraries, can be found in the [3.x](https://github.com/guardian/guardian-management/tree/3.x) branch of this project.
 There is no intention to maintain these further.

 Going from CACTI to GANGLIA